Thespiae: Persian, Peloponnesian, and Corinthian wars

 By the time of the Persian invasion of 480 BCE Thespiae's ability to field a substantial force of hoplites had changed.
 Thespiae and Thebes were the only Boeotian cities to send a contingent to fight at Thermopylae.
 Thespiae sent a force of 700 hoplites who remained to fight beside the Spartans on the final day of the battle.
 Although Thespian hoplites are popularly depicted with dark cloaks and crescent shields, no evidence supports the historical accuracy of these items.

 After the battle of Thermopylae, Thebes sided with the Persians and denounced Plataea and Thespiae as the only Boeotian states to ally with the Greeks.
-The Persian army lead by Xerxes I burned down the two cities and the remaining inhabitants furnished a force of 1,800 men for the confederate Greek army that fought at Plataea.During the Athenian invasion of Boeotia in 424 BCE, the Thespian contingent of the Boeotian army sustained heavy losses at the Battle of Delium.
+The Persian army led by Xerxes I burned down the two cities and the remaining inhabitants furnished a force of 1,800 men for the confederate Greek army that fought at Plataea.
+During the Athenian invasion of Boeotia in 424 BCE, the Thespian contingent of the Boeotian army sustained heavy losses at the Battle of Delium.
 In the next year, the Thebans dismantled the walls of Thespiae on the charge that the Thespians were pro-Athenian.
 It is argued that the dismantling of the walls was perhaps a measure to prevent a democratic revolution.In 414 BCE the Thebans aided the Thespians in suppressing a democratic revolution.
 The Boeotian League dissolved under Kings Peace in 386 BCE.

 In the Corinthian War, Thespiae was initially part of the anti-Spartan alliance.
 At the Battle of Nemea in 394 BCE, the Thespian contingent fought the Pellenes to a standstill while the rest of the Spartan allies were defeated by the Boeotians.
 After Nemea, Thespiae became an ally to Sparta and served as staging point for Spartan campaigns in Boeotia throughout the Corinthian War.
 The city became autonomous as stipulated in the King's Peace of 386 BCE which resolved the Corinthian War and maintained autonomy until 373 BCE.
 The Boeotian League also dissolved under King's Peace.